Dynatrace Telemetry Provider Instance

 Check the Linux optimization pack for a list of all the system metrics available in Akamas.

-As a first step to start extracting metrics from Dyntrace, generate your API token and make sure it has the right permissions.
+As a first step to start extracting metrics from Dyntrace, generate your API tokenarrow-up-right and make sure it has the right permissions.

 As a second step, choose a strategy to map your Linux component (MyLinuxComponent) with the corresponding Dyntrace entity.